Jayashree-D/docs/designs/physical-led.md

 Since LEDS cannot pair a group under multiple services, so it is modified to single service and groups can also be formed as per specified host's LEDs.

-## Requirements

- - Udev rules to receive LED events.
- - Support for Dbus signal to send LED events to phosphor-led-sysfs method.
- - Provide a single systemd service for phosphor-led-sysfs application.

-## Proposed Design

 This document proposes a new design for physical LED implementation.

  - Physical Leds are defined in the device tree under "leds" section.